htdebeer/pandocomatic/documentation/why_pandocomatic.md

 ~~~

 With just two lines of pandoc metadata, I can tell pandocomatic what template
 to use when converting a file.
+You can also use multiple templates in a
+document, for example to convert a markdown file to both HTML and PDF.
+Adding
-Adding file-specific pandoc options to the
+file-specific pandoc options to the conversion process is as easy as adding a
-conversion process is as easy as adding a `pandoc` property with those options
+`pandoc` property with those options to the `pandocomatic_` metadata property
-to the `pandocomatic_` metadata property in the source file.
+in the source file.

 Note that the pandocomatic YAML property is named `pandocomatic_`.
 Pandoc has
 the [convention](http://pandoc.org/MANUAL.html#metadata-blocks) that YAML